 - You get a quote

-- They have the experience, skills, and tools
+- Contractors have valuable experience, skills, and tools.

-The Pros and Cons of Building a DIY Pergola
+The Pros and Cons of Building a Pergola

 - No warranty

-- Determine the size of pergola you want – a 10’x10’ is almost double the space of an 8’x8’
+- Determine the size of the pergola you want – a 10’x10’ is almost double the space of an 8’x8’.

-- Choose a design – what do you want it to look like
+- Choose a design – what do you want the pergola to look like?

-- Sketch out what you want – make a material list if DIY
+- Sketch out what you want – make a material list if you choose to DIY.

 - Make a shopping list – get quotes if DIY